 The best time to visit the Millaa Millaa Waterfall Circuit is during the transition period between the wet season, December – February (summer), and the dry season, June – August (winter).

-To get the best lighting for spectacular pictures of the Atherton Tablelands waterfalls, I recommend visiting between early morning and noon.
+I recommend visiting between early morning and noon to get the best lighting for spectacular pictures of the Atherton Tablelands waterfalls.

 And remember the early bird catches the worm, or in this case the perfect picture, without loads of tourists at the Atherton Waterfall Circuit.

 WHERE TO START THE WATERFALL CIRCUIT